zerovm/zrt/lib/mapreduce/doc/README.md

 	ComparatorHash(const void *h1, const void *h2);

 Function is used to compare hashes for two mapreduce items.
-Actually, this comparator is never used by framework itself.

 h1 and h2 are pointers to hash as in ComparatorElasticBufItemByHashQSort.